 The Retrofit for the Future competition catalysed the retrofit of over 100 homes across the UK, with an ambition of achieving an 80% reduction in the in-use CO2 emissions of each property.
 Coordinated by the Technology Strategy Board , the Retrofit for the Future competition encouraged collaboration between housing providers, designers, contractors and researchers, and has helped to stimulate new business opportunities in the retrofit market.

-The Technology Strategy Board has now published data and analysis of monitoring data provided by Retrofit for the Future projects at the website Retrofit Analysis.
-They have provided a series of charts showing the performance of the properties, including energy use, CO2 emissions, internal temperatures, air tightness and occupant satisfaction.
+The Technology Strategy Board has now published data and analysis of monitoring data provided by Retrofit for the Future projects, available via the GBC UK website here.
+They have provided a series of charts showing the performance of the properties, including energy costs, CO2 emissions, and occupant comfort.
 This data is also being incorporated into the retrofit projects and charts on this website.

 You can also download a PDF of the report.

 Data provided by Retrofit for the Future projects shows that: